-As indicated in Sections 2 and 3, the State Credits may be used with 4 Percent Federal Credits.
-Please refer to those sections for additional information about priorities and requirements for applications with State Credits.
+State Credits may be used with 4 Percent Federal Credits.
+Please refer to Sections 2 and 3 for additional information about priorities and requirements for Applications with State Credits.

-Projects financed with tax-exempt bonds are not eligible for the CHFA basis boost described in Section 3.H.
-Additionally, the following sections of this Plan do not apply to projects financed with tax-exempt bonds only: sections 3.A.5 through 3.G, and 3.O.
-Unless otherwise stated, all other provisions of this Plan apply to projects financed with tax-exempt bonds.
-CHFA will evaluate and underwrite proposed projects by applicants seeking tax-exempt bonds with noncompetitive 4 Percent Federal Credits in the same manner as competitive 9 Percent Federal Credits proposals are evaluated and underwritten.
+Unless otherwise stated, all other provisions of this QAP apply to projects financed with tax-exempt bonds.
+CHFA will evaluate and underwrite proposed projects by Applicants seeking tax-exempt bonds with noncompetitive 4 Percent Federal Credits in the same manner as competitive 9 Percent Federal Credits proposals are evaluated and underwritten.

-Under Section 42(h)(4) of the Code, projects financed with tax-exempt bonds may be entitled to 30 percent present-value tax credits outside the federal housing credit ceiling.
-The bonds must have received an allocation of private activity bond cap pursuant to Section 146 of the Code, and principal payments on the bonds must be applied within a reasonable period to redeem the bonds.
-Credits are allowed for that portion of a project's eligible basis that is financed with the tax-exempt bonds.
-If 50 percent or more of a project's aggregate basis (land and building) is so financed, the project may be entitled to credits for up to the full amount of qualified basis.
+Under Section 42(h)(4) of the Code, projects financed with tax-exempt bonds may be entitled to 30 percent present-value Tax Credits outside the federal housing Tax Credit ceiling.
+The bonds must have received an Allocation of private activity bond cap pursuant to Section 146 of the Code, and principal payments on the bonds must be applied within a reasonable period to redeem the bonds.
+Tax Credits are allowed for that portion of a project's eligible basis that is financed with the tax-exempt bonds.
+If 50 percent or more of a project's aggregate basis (land and building) is so financed, the project may be entitled to Tax Credits for up to the full amount of qualified basis.

-Projects financed with tax-exempt bonds are required by the Code to apply through the state credit agency for an allocation and for a determination that the project satisfies the requirements of this Plan.
-CHFA may accept the underwriting criteria of the permanent lender and/or the provider of credit enhancement if a summary of the financial analysis performed by the lender that addresses the criteria of Section 4 of this Plan is provided to CHFA.
-Otherwise, the criteria in Section 4 of this Plan will be applied.
-CHFA has established 60 points as the minimum number of points which a tax-exempt bond-financed project will have to score under the Scoring Worksheet in the application to be considered for tax credits in Colorado.
-Sponsors may submit an application throughout the year, except for the months of July and December.
-Please refer to Section 3.A for timelines of submitting 4 Percent applications with State Credit.
+Projects financed with tax-exempt bonds are required by the Code to apply through the State Credit agency for an Allocation and for a determination that the project satisfies the requirements of this QAP.
+CHFA may accept the underwriting criteria of the permanent lender and/or the provider of credit enhancement if a summary of the financial analysis performed by the lender that addresses the criteria of Section 4 of this QAP is provided to CHFA.
+Otherwise, the criteria in Section 4 of this QAP will be applied.
+CHFA has established 80 points as the minimum number of points which a tax-exempt bond-financed project will have to score under the Scoring Worksheet in the Application to be considered for Tax Credits in Colorado.
+Applicants may submit an Application throughout the year, except for the months of July and December.
+Please refer to Section 3.B.2 for timelines of submitting 4 Percent Applications with State Credit.

-The applicant must notify CHFA in writing that an application has been submitted to the issuer of bonds.
-The applicant must also notify CHFA if the project is seeking mortgage insurance through the Federal Housing Administration (FHA) or credit enhancement from another source.
+The Applicant must notify CHFA in writing that an Application has been submitted to the issuer of bonds.
+The Applicant must also notify CHFA if the project is seeking mortgage insurance through the Federal Housing Administration (FHA) or credit enhancement from another source.

-Projects must submit a 4 Percent Federal Credit Letter of Intent (LOI) 30 days prior to the submission of the application.
-Please note that the LOI will expire in 90 days.
-Use the Letter of Intent form, which is available at www.chfainfo.com/arh/lihtc/Pages/Application_4-Percent_PAB-Documents.aspx.
+Projects must submit a 4 Percent Federal Credit Letter of Intent (LOI) 45 days prior to the submission of the Application.
+Complete Applications must be received within 90 days from CHFA's receipt of the LOI.
+In the event a complete Application is not received in the required 90-day time limit, a new LOI is required.
+Use the Letter of Intent form, which is available at www.chfainfo.com/arh/lihtc/Pages/Application 4-Percent PAB-Documents.aspx.

-Applicants must contact CHFA staff to schedule a concept meeting for the project and the meeting must occur at least 30 days prior to the submission of the application (does not apply to State Credit applicants).
+Applicants must contact CHFA staff to schedule a concept meeting for the project and the meeting must occur at least 45 days prior to the submission of the Application (does not apply to State Credit Applicants).